Willis Avenue Bridge: History

-Old bridge

 The bridge opened in 1901, at an original construction cost of $1,640,523.11 and a land cost of $803,988.37.
 It consisted of a swing span, and a fixed truss span.

-Major reinforcing work was done in 1916.
-However, in 1941, the bridge failed monthly inspection and therefore was converted to one-way operation northbound on August 5, 1941 on the same day the Third Avenue Bridge was similarly converted to one-way southbound.
+In 1907, a ramp with Bruckner Boulevard was opened to traffic.
+In 1915, the city government gave the Union Railway Company permission to construct trolley tracks over the bridge.
+After work to retrofit the bridge to carry heavy trolley cars, the tracks were completed on April 5, 1916.
+In 1936, the ramp with Harlem River Drive was opened.
+The bridge was converted to a one-way northbound roadway on August 5, 1941, the same day the Third Avenue Bridge was converted to one-way southbound.
+The trolley tracks were also replaced by vehicular lanes.

-Due to its poor condition, the bridge was replaced starting in 2007 and converted to pedestrian-only traffic for three years, and then was dismantled once a sidewalk was put in on the new bridge.

-New bridge

 In November 2005, New York City sought to replace the bridge.
 In an effort to preserve the structure, the city offered it for sale for $1, with free delivery within 15 miles.
-Due to the difficult logistics of moving the structure, there were no bids as of March 2007.
+Due to the difficult logistics of moving the structure, there were no bids by March 2007.
+Due to its poor condition, the bridge was replaced starting in 2007 and converted to pedestrian-only traffic for three years, and then was dismantled once a sidewalk was put in on the new bridge.
 On April 12, 2011, granite from the structure was given to a nearby park while the metal part was moved via tug to Jersey City.
 The steel was melted down and the concrete parts were made into fill.

 The Department of Transportation opted to construct a new structure to the south of the existing bridge at a projected cost of $417 million.
 On March 8, 2007, when bidding for construction was opened, of the two bids offered, the lowest came in at $612 million.
 Iris Weinshall, the department commissioner, said that the city had to go forward with the project because maintenance of the existing bridge was too expensive and the design of the ramps contributed to frequent accidents.
 This was the most costly bridge construction project by the New York City Department of Transportation.
 Weinshall expected the project to last five years with construction beginning around the end of 2007.